Notebook FAQ

 When the content of a Doc Page becomes lengthy, how do I know when to split it into multiple Pages?

-As the content of a Doc Page grows longer, it becomes harder to understand the analysis.
+As the content of a Doc Page becomes lengthy, the difficulty in understanding the analysis increases.

-Since SQL Blocks can reference SQL Blocks from other pages, you can continue analysis by splitting the Doc Page at any time.
+As SQL Blocks can reference SQL Blocks from other pages, you can continue the analysis by splitting the Doc Page at any time.

 Similarly, parameters can also be created and referenced across different Pages.